 When a generic CAD file format is enabled, all files in the configured folder will have the generic CAD file type exported.
 Sometimes it might be desired to automatically create and upload a generic CAD file type for a specific file or files.
 To do this, locate the item on Flatter Files, right click on the item, navigate to the Modify submenu, navigate to the Include in Upload submenu, and then select the desired generic CAD file type that you would like automatically created and uploaded.
 The right click menu is shown in the image below.

 AutoCAD and DraftSight files also include a set of specific options.
 These options are shown in the image below.
 The first option allows you to force the PDF to use Monochrome only such that it is black and white even if the DWG content contains color.
-The second option will set the resulting PDF width to a fixed value.
-Those two options apply only to Draftsight files.
+The next option when enabled will delete all frozen layers before creating the exports.
+The third option will set the resulting PDF width to a fixed value.
+The fourth option allows you to specify the line weight.
+This will update all layers to use that specific line weight when creating the PDF.
+These first four options only apply to Draftsight files.

 The next option allows you to determine if both DWG and DXF file formats should be included.
 In addition for DWG files using Draftsight for the conversion, there is a setting that will auto export and upload a DXF for each DWG file.
 The next option allows you to determine which layouts should be used.